trezzuri/erpnext-docs/docs/en/setting-up/data/data-import.md

 ## 1. Inserting New Records

-Let's say you want to import the list of Customers from your old system into ERPNext.
+Let's say you want to import the list of Customers from your old system into SOMA.
 The first step is to download a template in which we can enter our data.

 ### 1.1 Download the Template